Three-Self Patriotic Movement: Establishment

 When the TSPM was established in 1954, it promoted a three-self strategy in order to remove foreign influences from the Chinese churches and to assure the government that the churches would be patriotic to the newly established People's Republic of China.
 Other Protestant leaders included Jia Yuming, Marcus Cheng, and Yang Shaotang.

 When "The Christian Manifesto" was published in the People's Daily in 1954, it pledged the support of Christians for anti-imperialism, anti-feudalism, and anti-bureaucratic capitalism efforts.
 The movement, in the eyes of critics, allowed the government to infiltrate, subvert, and control much of organized Christianity.

 The work towards establishing the Protestant TSPM was seen to have potential also for Chinese Catholics to create a "three-self" (or, in English sources, often translated "three-autonomies") patriotic organization, even though this language was never used in earlier Catholic missiological discourse like it was by Protestant missionaries.
 Those who resisted were arrested or killed.
-But by 1957, some Chinese Catholics eventually established the Catholic Patriotic Association.
+But by 1957, some Chinese Catholics eventually established the Chinese Catholic Patriotic Association.

 After the Cultural Revolution

 From 1966 to 1976 during the Cultural Revolution, the expression of religious life in China was effectively banned, including the TSPM.
 The growth of the Chinese house church movement during this period was a result of all Chinese Christian worship being driven underground for fear of persecution.
 In 1979 the government officially restored the TSPM after thirteen years of non-existence, and in 1980 the China Christian Council (CCC) was formed.
 However, many Christians in China were skeptical of the government's intention in reinstituting the TSPM, partly because those entrusted in its local administration were often ones who had participated in repressive actions in the past.

+In 1980, the CCP Central Committee approved a request by the United Front Work Department to create a national conference for religious groups.
+The TSPM was one of five such religious groups, which also included the Islamic Association of China, the Chinese Taoist Association, the Catholic Patriotic Association, and the Buddhist Association of China.

 The TSPM is not a denomination, and denominational distinctions do not exist within the organization.
 Pastors are trained at one of thirteen officially sanctioned seminaries.
-Current theological emphasis is on "a protection and promotion of the five basic tenets of Christian faith — the Trinity, Christ being both human and God, the Virgin Birth, Death and Resurrection and the Second Coming."
-The primary role of the TSPM was then delegated to liaison with the Government whereas the CCC serves as an ecclesial organisation focusing on the internal management and affairs of the Church.
+Current theological emphasis is on "a protection and promotion of the five basic tenets of Christian faith—the Trinity, Christ being both human and God, the Virgin Birth, Death and Resurrection and the Second Coming."
+The primary role of the TSPM was then delegated to liaison with the Government whereas the CCC serves as an ecclesial organization focusing on the internal management and affairs of the Church.